emmawalshdev/The-Book-bar/testing.md

 3. Add a review section
     - For users logged out:
         - Confirm that the review form is not visible.
-        - Confirm that a link to the log in page is provided.
+        - Confirm that a link to the Login page is provided.
             - Click on the link, confirm navigation to the Login page.

     - For users (all user types) logged in: